 Not all cyber attacks are avoidable.
 This means that companies who wish to use Ohio DPA should see it as an opportunity rather than a safeguard.
 These companies can implement qualifying cybersecurity programs now, to take advantage of the statutory affirmative defense to the claims that frequently follow breaches.

 Any business in compliance with one of these listed frameworks has the freedom to tailor the scope of their cybersecurity program to meet their unique professional needs.
 Each Apptega application represents an element of control in your company’s broader cybersecurity compliance and management.
 By sharing data with other applications through a single online dashboard, you can save yourself hours of manual administrative work while offering unprecedented visibility and control of your entire security program.
 How you design this program will depend on various factors like the activity, size, complexity, profitability, resources, and sensitive nature of your business.
 In a nutshell, these frameworks demand companies implement security programs that protect against these three things:

 - Unsafe storage and dissemination of digital data

 - Anticipated threats or hazards to the security or integrity of the information

 - Unauthorized access and theft of any data likely to result in stolen identity or other fraud

 These guidelines offer businesses a way to stay proactive in their cybersecurity efforts while continuing to gather and disseminate sensitive online data.
-It also incentivizes companies who are not currently adhering to recommended security protocol to get on board and protect themselves—and their customers.
-With the combined protection of innovative laws like the Ohio DPA and Apptega’s cybersecurity management software, businesses can now find safe harbor in the ongoing storm of digital life.
+It also incentivizes companies who are not currently adhering to recommended security protocols to get on board and protect themselves—and their customers.
+With the combined protection of Apptega’s cybersecurity management software and innovative laws like the Ohio DPA, businesses can now find a safe harbor in the ongoing storm of digital life.